naren-jha/JavaCodeSnippets/RedissonClusterClient.md

 }
 ```

+**TTL on individual keys:**
 Using RMap you can set a TTL only for the entire map, but using RMapCache you can set a TTL either for the entire map or for the individual keys in the map.

+**Warning:** This feature (expiry on individual keys of map) is provided by redisson and not redis itself.
+So sometimes you might find that it is behaving weirdly.
+For example, if your application crashes before the expiry time is reached for an entry, it won't actually expire untill your application is recovered/healthy again.
+This is because expiry is handled by redisson (will be triggered/executed from your application code), so obviously if the application is down, expiry doesn't get triggered.
+[See Here](https://stackoverflow.com/questions/55126579/redisson-cache-map-does-not-evict-if-process-is-terminated)

 The main difference between RMap and RMapCache lies in the default behavior and additional features they provide: